alan-turing-institute/clean-air-infrastructure/README.md

 ```

 ## Connect using psql

+Once your IP has been whitelisted (ask the [database adminstrators](#contributors-:dancers:)), you will be able to
-You can then access the database using psql:
+access the database using psql:

 ```bash
 psql "host=cleanair-inputs-server.postgres.database.azure.com port=5432 dbname=cleanair_inputs_db user=<your-turing-credentials>@cleanair-inputs-server sslmode=require"